Non Toxic Electric Kettle: Healthier Hydration Guide

 Many standard electric kettles, especially those where plastic comes into direct contact with boiling water, can be a source of chemical exposure.
 When heated, plastics, even those labeled “BPA-free,” can release bisphenols (like BPS and BPF) and phthalates.
 These compounds are known endocrine disruptors, meaning they can interfere with your body’s hormonal system.
 Beyond chemicals, plastic also degrades over time with repeated boiling, releasing millions of microplastic particles into your water.

-Furthermore, some kettles, particularly lower-quality ones, may contain undesirable heavy metals such as lead and cadmium, often found in certain ceramic glazes or soldered heating elements.
+Some kettles, particularly lower-quality ones, may contain undesirable heavy metals such as lead and cadmium, often found in certain ceramic glazes or soldered heating elements.
 There is no safe level of lead exposure, and both metals can pose serious health risks.
 Bare aluminum, another material sometimes used, can also leach into water when heated, especially if the water is slightly acidic.
 Even certain non-stick coatings, containing PFAS “forever chemicals,” present a concern for health and environmental impact.

 Pure Water, Pure Taste